-For the year ended 31 March 2022 (the ‘year’), Starling provided banking services in the United Kingdom to 2.7 million accounts across retail and small and medium-sized enterprises, with deposits of £9.03bn.
+For the year ended 31 March 2023 (the year), Starling provided banking services in the United Kingdom to 3.6 million accounts across retail and small and medium-sized enterprises, with deposits of £10.6bn.

 Our Supply Chains

-Starling is committed to developing business relationships with high quality suppliers and partners who themselves are committed to operating under ethical and environmental standards equivalent to the Bank’s own, including in the fair treatment of customers, employees and other stakeholders.
-Starling utilises services from third-parties predominantly located in the United Kingdom, United States and Europe.
+Starling is committed to developing business relationships with high quality suppliers and partners who themselves are committed to operating under ethical standards and values equivalent to the Bank’s own, including in the fair treatment of customers, employees and other stakeholders.
+Starling predominantly utilises services from third-parties located in the United Kingdom, United States and Europe.

-To tackle trafficking and slavery in the supply chain we:
+To tackle trafficking and slavery in the supply chain Starling:

-Starling’s Whistleblowing Policy details the robust process that is in place to enable concerns of wrongdoing to be escalated in a confidential manner so that the necessary investigation, remediation actions and reportings and/or notification can take place.
-We have partnered with a charity helpline and developed an anonymised solution for employees to electronically raise any whistleblowing concerns.
-The Chair of the Board Audit Committee has been appointed the Whistleblowing Champion for the Bank.
+Starling’s Whistleblowing Policy details a robust process that is in place to enable concerns of wrongdoing to be escalated in a confidential manner so that the necessary investigation, remediation actions and reportings and/or notifications can take place.
+Starling has partnered with an independent whistleblowing charity helpline and developed a solution that allows employees to anonymously raise any whistleblowing concerns.
+The Chair of the Board Audit Committee is Starling’s Whistleblowing Champion.

 All employees undergo compulsory pre-employment background checks before joining Starling to ensure they are suitable for the role they have applied for.
 These checks, some of which are carried out by a specialist independent screening provider, include identity checks, financial crime checks, reference checks, right to work checks, criminal record checks and, if applicable, education and professional qualification checks.
 Employees are also subject to annual checks, and if applicable, visa checks to ensure they remain suitable for their role.

-Our Customers and Partners
+Customers and Partners

 Starling carries out due diligence on all of its customers; personal, business and sole trader.
 Controls are built into its app to ensure the customer being onboarded fits within the Bank’s risk appetite.
-Starling adopts a proactive approach identifying suspicious activity, and where necessary takes appropriate measures for customer accounts where such activity is flagged.
+Starling adopts a proactive approach to identifying suspicious activity, and where necessary takes appropriate measures for customer accounts where such activity is flagged.

-This defines the Bank’s approach to supplier management and outsourcing, to ensure that suppliers and outsourced partners meet the Bank’s expectations and comply with regulatory requirements.|
+|Supplier and Outsourcing Policy||This defines the Starling’s approach to supplier management and outsourcing, to ensure that suppliers and outsourced partners meet the Starling’s expectations and comply with regulatory requirements.|

-|Staff Handbook and Code of Conduct||This applies to all employees and fixed-term contractors.
-The Code represents Starling’s commitment to how we work and conduct ourselves at Starling.
-We strongly believe in acting in an ethical way and expect everyone we work with to uphold our values and principles in all that we say and do, as well as upholding all external legal and regulatory requirements and Starling’s policies and procedures.|
+|Staff Handbook and Code of Conduct||This applies to all Starling employees and fixed-term contractors.
+The Code represents Starling’s commitment to how its employees work and conduct themselves at Starling.
+Starling strongly believes in acting in an ethical way and expects everyone it works with to uphold its values and principles in all that Starling says and does, as well as upholding all external legal and regulatory requirements and Starling’s policies and procedures.|

-This sets out Starling’s commitment to a culture of openness, transparency and accountability where workers feel safe to raise concerns, and to comply with whistleblowing laws and relevant regulatory expectations.
-The Board Audit Committee monitors the number of incidents raised through Whistleblowing channels on a quarterly basis.
+|Whistleblowing Policy||This sets out Starling’s commitment to a culture of openness, transparency and accountability where colleagues feel safe to raise concerns, and to comply with whistleblowing laws and relevant regulatory expectations.
+The Board Audit Committee monitors the number of incidents raised through Whistleblowing channels on a regular basis.|

-Chief Executive Officer
+Interim Chief Executive Officer